Inno delle nazioni: Political implications

-Reviewers questioned Verdi's decision to include songs representing England ("God Save the Queen"), France ("La Marseillaise") and Italy ("Il Canto degli Italiani", also known as "Inno di Mameli").
+Reviewers questioned Verdi's decision to include songs representing the United Kingdom("God Save the Queen"), France ("La Marseillaise") and Italy ("Il Canto degli Italiani", also known as "Inno di Mameli").
 At the time, neither "La Marseillaise" nor "Il Canto degli Italiani" were their respective country's national anthem.
 Some critics, such as the unnamed one writing in the Musical World, incorrectly thought the inclusion of such nationalistic songs or the potential political embarrassment from their inclusion was the reason for the cantata's rejection from the inaugural concert.

 Chorley and other critics charged Boito with presenting a biased view of European harmony, one dominated by Italy.
 Marvin observes the cover art also shows Italy on a par with England and France and she hypothesizes that it was not financial gain that led Verdi to accept the commission but rather a desire to affirm Italy's musical, particularly its operatic, supremacy.
 This feeling is illustrated in the long letter which Verdi wrote to Arrivabene: Marvin considers that Verdi, well aware of his own importance in the musical world, saw this as a chance to serve as a voice supportive of Italian music in an international context, although the composer expressed to both his publisher and to his friend Count Arrivabene his lack of interest in writing pieces for a given occasion.